-\ Suspension data from the 2019 California Dashboard displays the need for attention and increased positive student engagement opportunities for English Learners and the Socioeconomically Disadvantaged.
+Suspension data from the 2022 California Dashboard displays the need for attention and increased positive student engagement opportunities for English Learners and the Socioeconomically Disadvantaged.

-Through the district's work with the Continuous Improvement Process the district will focus on:
+Through the district's work with the Continuous Improvement Process and Differentiated Assistance the district will focus on:

-- Clarity and articulation of RBGUSD's vision - Data-driven decision making - · Academic supports that meet the needs of all students
+- · Clarity and articulation of RBGUSD's vision - · Data-driven decision making - Academic supports that meet the needs of all students

 District focus areas have become even more pronounced due to the implications of COVID-19 Emergency Stay at Home Orders.
 Due to the COVID-19 pandemic the first school closure beginning March 17, 2020.
 The district is very proud to have begun to bring students back to campuses district-wide in October 2020.
 The pandemic defined a great need for not only a physically safe and clean school but also a need to focus on student mental health and well-being promoting positive school culture at all school sites.
 2021-2022 was the first-year post-COVID-19 when students returned to traditional full days of academic instructional minutes.
 With students returning back to campuses full-time, behaviors have increased on campuses as well.
 The district and site administration has been proactive in PBIS strategies and focuses on school discipline in support of positive school cultures district-wide.
+During the 2022-2023 school year the district has put a great emphasis on attendance and recognizing students and classes for positive attendance.
+Regular attendance letters have also been strongly executed.
+School sites have worked with their administrators and school psychologist on social/emotional supports in an effort to reduce suspension rates.
+The district has been utilizing restorative practices and is looking to implement alternatives to suspension.